Sarou Ghahremani: Friends

 Also on January 14, 2018, when Sarou's death was released for the first time, actress Bahareh Rahnama, sharing a photo with Sarou Ghahremani, shared her sympathy with his family, saying that Sarou had been busy working in her restaurant since last year as a courier.
-Shortly after the actress's tweets in condemning the death of Sarou Ghahremani, she released tweets about herself being threaten by the Sanandaj governor.
+Shortly after the actress's tweets condemning the death of Sarou Ghahremani, she released tweets about herself being threaten by the Sanandaj governor.

 Funeral

-According to the follow-up committee of the arrests in January 2018, Sarou's body was handed over to his family by the security guards for burial, and only his parents were allowed to accompany the ambulance carriage to Beheshteh Mohammadiyeh Sanandaj for burial and other family members were not allowed to attend.
+According to the follow-up committee of the arrests in January 2018, Sarou's body was handed over to his family by the security guards for burial, and only his parents were allowed to accompany the ambulance carriage to Beheshteh Mohammadiyeh Sanandaj for burial, and other family members were not allowed to attend.

 The Deceased

 In the massive protests of Iran in January 2018, slogans were launched against Iran's internal and regional leaders and policies so according to the reports, more than 3,700 people have been arrested and at least 22 to 25 have been killed; but, so far till now, the identity of the deceased has not been announced.
 Officials of Iran have confirmed the death of 22-year-old Sina Ghanbari at Evin prison quarantine facility.

 The announcement of the death of Vahid Heidari in a detention center in Arak was also confirmed, while the cause of the death of both youngsters was announced by the Iranian government as suicidal acts.
 But this became the matter of their families protesting to clarify the causes of their deaths.

 Mohsen Adeli is also one of the victims of the January 2018 unrests in Dezful, who is said to have lost his life in the detention center in prison.
 But government officials said that he was shot in the street protests and lost his life when he got to the hospital.